 - 4.2.1 Detector Properties

 - 4.2.2 CCD Spectral Response

 - 4.2.3 Quantum Efficiency Hysteresis

 - 4.2.4 CCD Long-Wavelength Fringing

 - 4.2.5 CCD Readout Format

 - 4.2.6 Analog-To-Digital Conversion

 - 4.2.7 Flat Fields

-$ilde{m{\Lambda}}$ HRC has been unavailable since January 2007.
+- ⚠ HRC has been unavailable since January 2007.
 Information about the HRC is provided for archival purposes.
 Please check for updates regarding WFC on the ACS website.

+- 1 WFC is offered as shared risk in Cycle 33 and may receive minimal calibration.
+See the ACS website, Call for Proposals, and OPCR webpage for the latest status.